Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 20. Early mornings and evenings are the best time of the day to fish for pollock.

-21. When using lures, calm weather conditions, like little wind or offshore wind, is best for pollock fishing.
+21. When using lures, calm weather conditions, like little wind or offshore wind, are best for pollock fishing.

 22. Wear sturdy walking boots with enough ankle support and a good grip when fishing for pollock.